camelot-dev/excalibur/docs/user/howto.rst

 How-to Guides
 =============

-Excalibur's architecture is heavily inspired from Airflow, so you may get a feeling of déjà vu while reading this page of the documentation. `Airflow LICENSE`_.
+Excalibur's architecture is heavily inspired from Airflow, so you may experience déjà vu while reading this page of the documentation. `Airflow LICENSE`_.

 .. _Airflow LICENSE: https://github.com/apache/incubator-airflow/blob/master/LICENSE